ubc-cpsc455-2024S/project-28_svkk/vite-project/README.md

   4. Job categorization - allows users to organize the jobs they’ve applied to into different categories
         - Users can select jobs they’ve applied to and place them into an appropriate folder (e.g., frontend, backend) OR
         - Users can filter jobs by tags
+  5. Users can search for jobs they’ve applied to by name and/or job title